fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 - The code implements an EVM interpreter
 - It is self-contained and does not rely on additional libraries
-- We have modified EOSIO/eos and EOSIO/eosio.cdt to support keccak256 and other cryptographic primitives as intrinsics
+- We have modified EOSIO/eos and EOSIO/eosio.cdt to support keccak256 and other cryptographic primitives as EOSIO intrinsics
 - We have increased EOSIO/eos `maximum_call_depth` in order to accommodate the EVM call stack limit of 1024
 - The current curve BN256 code is not optmized for production and could run significantly faster if optimized

 Regarding the technical requirements:

-- Current block number returned is the one provided by `eosio::tapos_block_num()`, as no other alternative was found in the EOSIO platform documentation
+- Current block number returned by `BLOCKNUMBER` is the one provided by `eosio::tapos_block_num()`, as no other alternative was found in the EOSIO platform documentation
-- CHAIN_ID is hardcoded but can be modified by editting the `CHAIN_ID` constant of the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2766)]
+- The Chain ID is hardcoded but can be modified by editting the `CHAIN_ID` constant of the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2766)]
-- The implementation supports all releases of Ethereum based on the `forknumber()` method implemented by the contract [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L591)] and the `releaseforkblock` table hardcoded into the interpreter [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2784)]
+- The implementation may support any past release of Ethereum based on the `forknumber()` method implemented by the contract [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L591)] and the `releaseforkblock` table hardcoded into the interpreter [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2784)]
-- The current version of the `raw` action always check is the sender address has an EOSIO account associated (as understood from the requirements), to relax this requirement for signed transactions please comment line 448 of [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L448)]
+- The current version of the `raw` action always check is the sender address has an EOSIO account associated with it (as understood from the requirements).
+To relax this requirement for signed transactions, please comment line 448 of [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L448)]
-- One can query an EVM account contents using the `inspect` action which takes a 160-bit address as argument
+- For testing, one can easily query any EVM account for its contents using the `inspect` action which takes an 160-bit address as argument

 Regarding EOSIO transaction time/cpu usage:

-- EOSIO imposes limits to transaction time and cpu usage, but the Technical Requirements fail to specify any desired behavior for when time or cpu parameters are exceeded
+- EOSIO imposes limits to transaction time/cpu usage, but the Technical Requirements fail to specify any desired behavior for when these parameters are exceeded.
+Therefore we did not conceive any mechanism to overcome these limits in order to complete EVM transactions that might exceed them
-- We tested our implementation with a 350ms limit which naturally rules out some valid EVM transactions that take too long to complete
+- We have tested our implementation with a 350ms limit which naturally rules out some valid EVM transactions that take too long to complete
 - Most tests in the test suite execute under 150ms
-- We did not conceive any mechanism to overcome EOSIO limitations in that regard as this was not clearly specified

 ### Source Code

-There two relevant files regarding the EOSIO EVM contract are:
+There are two relevant files regarding the EOSIO EVM contract are:

-- [evm.hpp](src/evm.hpp) A clean-room portable self-contained EVM interpreter
+- [src/evm.hpp](src/evm.hpp) A clean-room portable self-contained EVM interpreter
-- [evm.cpp](contracts/evm/evm.cpp) The contract carrying EOSIO specifics
+- [contracts/evm/evm.cpp](contracts/evm/evm.cpp) The contract carrying EOSIO specifics

 These files are documented with comments.

 Other relevant source files:

-- [evm.cpp](src/evm.cpp) This is the standalone environment used as base for tests
+- [src/evm.cpp](src/evm.cpp) This is the standalone environment used as base for tests
-- [tester.py](tests/tester.py) This is the script that coordinates the execution of tests in standalone mode
+- [tests/tester.py](tests/tester.py) This is the script that coordinates the execution of tests in standalone mode
-- [tester-eosio.py](tests/tester-eosio.py) This is the script that coordinates the execution of tests on the local EOSIO node
+- [tests/tester-eosio.py](tests/tester-eosio.py) This is the script that coordinates the execution of tests on the local EOSIO node
-- [deploy.py](tests/sol/deploy.py) This is the script helps packaging EVM bytecode into unsigned transactions to be used with the `raw` action
+- [tests/sol/deploy.py](tests/sol/deploy.py) This is the script helps packaging EVM bytecode into unsigned transactions to be used with the `raw` action
-- [WSYS.sol](tests/sol/WSYS.sol) This is the sample ERC-20 contract that implements Wrapped SYS (WSYS)
+- [tests/sol/WSYS.sol](tests/sol/WSYS.sol) This is the sample ERC-20 contract that implements Wrapped SYS (WSYS)

 ### Changes to EOSIO software